americocunhajr/HarvesterOpt/README.md

 * CrossEntropyOpt_Example.m.  -- script with an one dimensional optimization with the CE method
 * HarvesterOpt_DirectSearch.m -- script with a program to optimize the harveters via direct serach
 * HarvesterOpt_CrossEntropy.m -- script with a program to optimize the harveters via CE method
-* PiezoMagBeam_PerfFunc.m.    -- function that defines the objetive function
+* PiezoMagBeam_ObjFunc.m.     -- function that defines the objetive function
-* PiezoMagBeam_Power.m.       -- function to compute the output power
+* PiezoMagBeam_ObjFuncNoise.m -- function that defines the objetive function with noise
 * PiezoMagBeam_RHS.m          -- function that defines the harvester equations
 * test01chaos.m               -- function to compute the 0-1 test for chaos
 * trandn.m                    -- function to draw samples from truncated distribution